actions-marketplace-validations/42Crunch_cicd-github-actions/README.md

 ## GitHub Code Scanning

-Finally, you can upload the SARIF results to GitHub Code Scanning, assuming Code Scanning is [enabled](https://docs.github.com/en/code-security/code-scanning/enabling-code-scanning) on your repository.
-Results will be shown on the `Security> Code Scanning` tab, where you can filter results by tool and by PR/Branch.
+Finally, you can publish the SARIF results to GitHub Code Scanning, assuming Code Scanning is [enabled](https://docs.github.com/en/code-security/code-scanning/enabling-code-scanning) on your repository.
+Results will be shown on the `Security` tab, where you can filter results by tool and by PR/Branch.

 ![](images/CodeScanningPage.jpg)